erikrl2/erikrl2/README.md

 Hey, I'm Erik!

+I like:
+- gaming
+- programming
-I like open-source software, Linux and tiling window managers! 😃
+- Linux and tiling window managers

+---

+vim is the best editor